riza-io/mcp-go/docs/first-server.md

 ## Prerequisites

-> The following steps are for macOS.
-Guides for other platforms are coming soon.

-You'll need Go 1.22 or higher:
+You'll need Go 1.22 or higher

 ```bash
 go version  # Should be 1.22 or higher
 ```

-Create a new module using `go mod init`
+Create a new module using `go mod init`.

 ```bash
 mkdir mcp-go-weather